malamut2/large-object-watchdog/README.md

 ## What is this?

 The Large Object Watchdog is a Java agent which traces creation of all large objects.
-'Large' means there that their system-dependent net size crosses a given threshold.
+'Large' means here that their system-dependent net size crosses a given threshold.
 The Larget Object Watchdog has been forked from [java-allocation-instrumenter], which in turn uses [java.lang.instrument] with [ASM].

-Compared to [java-allocation-instrumenter], which offers a very general method to trace all sorts of object allocations, the Large Object Wachdog solves a narrow, specific task, but does so right out-of-the box, without the need to add anything to your actual code.
+Compared to [java-allocation-instrumenter], which offers a very general method to trace all sorts of object allocations, the Large Object Wachdog solves a narrow, specific task, but does so right out of the box, without the need to add anything to your actual code.

 Original code which seemed unnecessary in this context has been removed.
-Most notably, no non-array allocations are reported by the Large Object Watchdog because non-array objects will not really grow to any noteworthy size in real life.
+Most notably, no non-array allocations are reported by the Large Object Watchdog because single non-array objects will not really grow to any noteworthy net size in real life.
 If you need to track allocations for small objects, please stick with the original [java-allocation-instrumenter].

 ## How do I get it?